 Top 10 Tips to Optimize Your Postage Costs

-May 31, 2019 Categories: Industry News, USPS Updates Tags: address database, mail, maling costs, postage, postage optimization, postage rates, USPS
+May 31, 2019 Categories: Industry News, Reference Guide, USPS Updates Tags: address database, mail, maling costs, postage, postage optimization, postage rates, USPS

 How to Optimize Your Mailing Practices and Lower Your Postal Rates

-Your ultimate goal as a service provider is to get the lowest possible postage rates for your customers.
-There are many readily-available ways to save on your postage and mailing costs without sacrificing the mailpiece design or print-mail efficiency.
+Your ultimate goal as a mailing service provider is to get the lowest possible postage rates for your customers.
+There are many readily-available ways to save on your postage and mailing costs without sacrificing the design of your mailpiece or print-mail efficiency.
 Postal rate optimization is a balance of technology, processes and physical materials that work together to reduce your overall costs.
-In this post, we will show how you can optimize your postage costs while maintaining the quality of the communications your customers have come to expect.
+In this post, we will show how you can optimize and reduce your postage costs while maintaining the quality of the communications your customers have come to expect.

 1. Address Management

 The hygiene of your address database is the first place you should look for postal discounts.
 Diligent address management, which includes pinpointing bad addresses, duplicate addresses, and multiple mailpieces being sent to the same household, can make a big impact on wasteful postage costs.
 By simply sifting through the data, you can quickly identify the accuracy of your data and make changes to optimize your costs.

 What is the USPS’ CASS?
 The Coding Accuracy Support System (CASS™) enables the USPS to evaluate the accuracy of the software you use to correct and match street addresses.
 This is a critical part of the above process.
 The software certification program provides a measure to test the quality of your own software that is used to correct and standardize addresses.
 This will further help with the correctness of your addresses and also assist in adding missing information like zip codes, cities, and states to make sure each address is complete.